 Country Justice applies multiple research methods, including spatial mapping techniques, to Texas' rural criminal legal systems.
-Funded by the Communities Foundation of Texas, this study focuses on the challenge of rural criminal law deserts, the implementation of the Sixth Amendment right to counsel, and the efficacy of rural justice innovations.
+This study focuses on the challenge of rural criminal law deserts, the implementation of the Sixth Amendment right to counsel, and the efficacy of rural justice innovations.

 Small, tribal, and rural (STAR) communities struggle to recruit, train, and retain criminal law practitioners.
 With its new Rural Summer Externship Program and its Greening the Desert educational programs, the Deason Center is promoting innovative strategies to guarantee that STAR residents have access to criminal legal services.